Providing care and support in loving memory of Gemma Jones

 Gemma Jones experienced mental health difficulties since childhood and was later diagnosed with Emotionally Unstable Personality Disorder (EUPD).
 Sadly, Gemma regularly struggled to find the correct support for her ongoing problems and unfortunately, the treatment Dialectical Behaviour Therapy (DBT) that she required was not available on the NHS in her area.
 She died on 17th September 2017, just before her 30th birthday.

-Following Gamma's death, a group of her family and friends organised a charity night in her memory and to raise awareness of mental health.
+Following Gemma's death, a group of her family and friends organised a charity night in her memory and to raise awareness of mental health.
 The success of this event, and recognition that a local space to support those experiencing mental health problems would be welcomed by the community, resulted in You Are My Sunshine (YAMS) being established (Scottish Registered Charity #SC048442).
 Recognising that long waiting lists and referral times can be challenging for those needing immediate support, we wanted to open a drop-in hub in the local area, serving Scotland.

 Our volunteers have received SafeTALK, Mental Health First Aid and ASIST training, and counsellors and therapists are trained in their relevant qualification, including BACP membership.
 Every member of our team is vetted and holds PVG membership for adults and children.
 We are OSCR regulated and members of Voluntary Action North Lanarkshire (VANL) and pride ourselves on the level of professionalism and operational conduct we conform to through our delivery of charitable services.